Aleksi Eeben

-Aleksi Eeben (born July 2, 1976), born Antti Aleksi Mikkonen, is a Finnish composer, sound designer, musician and programmer.
+Aleksi Eeben (born 2 July 1976), born Antti Aleksi Mikkonen, is a Finnish composer, sound designer, musician and programmer.
 He is best known for his musical contributions to the demoscene under the alias Heatbeat, where he has composed hundreds of modules using music tracker software and developed his own tools.
 He has also composed for video games, and was employed as a sound designer at Nokia (later Microsoft Mobile) between 2002 and 2015, creating many ringtones and sounds.
 His brother is Konsta Mikkonen, also a demoscene musician and dance producer known under the alias Muffler.

 Biography

 Early life

 Eeben has been interested in music and computers since he was a child, where he played with bongos and sung, and took basic tutorials from magazines.
 This led to him programming in BASIC on the VIC-20 and Commodore 64, as well as composing music.

 Demoscene and games

 Eeben joined the demoscene group Rebels in 1990, and later formed his own group Carillon, which merged with Cyberiad to form the group CNCD.
 He composed hundreds of tracks for demos and competitions, as well as the soundtrack for the Amiga game Elfmania.
 He later became inactive in the demoscene, although continued to compose music, while his younger brother continued being active composing music in the demoscene.

 In 2001, he composed for the Game Boy Color game Project S-11, with fellow demoscene musician Jonne Valtonen.
 Paul Bragiel, the founder of Paragon 5 which developed this game, recruited both composers to write music using the company's own tracker, Game Boy Tracker.
 The music in this game has been considered by critics to be rather complex for the system.
 Additional titles he composed for include Tom and Jerry: Mouse Hunt and an unreleased game, as well as a track for the homebrew game Mean Mr. Mustard and the Game Boy Advance game Hardcore Pinball.
 He also developed a music tracker for the Game Boy Color titled Carillon Editor, as well as demos for the system.

 During this period, he returned to composing music for the Commodore 64 and developed tracker software for the computer named John Player, feeling that other music tools for the system were unintuitive.
 He also developed Polly Tracker in 2004, a 4 channel MOD tracker for the Commodore 64 and Sid Vicious in 2006, a software emulator of the Commodore 64's SID chip for the VIC-20.

 He has also returned to developing Game Boy software, including the monophonic synthesizer Carina in 2022; funding was supported by Arts Promotion Centre Finland.
+He maintains an archive of tools and software he developed for 8-bit systems, titled Aleksi's Eight Bit Shed.